kubernetes/enhancements/keps/sig-node/585-runtime-class/README.md

 The following ideas may be explored in a future iteration:

+- The following monitoring areas will be skipped for now, but may be considered for future:
+  - how many runtimes does a cluster support?
+  - how many scheduling failures were caused by unsupported runtimes or insufficient resources of a certain runtime?
+  - how many runtimes node supports?
 - Surfacing support for optional features by runtimes, and surfacing errors caused by incompatible features & runtimes earlier.
 - Automatic runtime or feature discovery - initially RuntimeClasses are manually defined (by the